NIEM/NIEM-Releases/README.md

 In a major release, content may be updated in any namespace, including Core.
 Changes may also be made to the NIEM architecture, which may be reflected in the structure and layout of the NIEM schemas.

-The final NIEM 5.0 release is targeted for Fall 2020.
+The final NIEM 5.0 release will be published Fall 2020.

 ## Feedback

-Please submit feedback by Friday, July 18.
+Please submit beta feedback by Friday, July 18.
 Feedback can be posted directly to the [NIEM Releases issue tracker](https://github.com/NIEM/NIEM-Releases/issues) or emailed to niem-comments@lists.gatech.edu.

-## Note
+### Note

 Updates to the Naming and Design Rules (NDR) Specification are in progress.
 There are conformance validation issues in this beta due to updates to the structures and appinfo schemas that will be resolved once the new NDR 5.0 conformance targets and validation rules become available.